 Since the EGalim Law came into effect, manufacturers have been required to notify inspection services of major microbiological nonconformities, whether they be in the finished products or in their work environment.
 In order to ensure good hygiene in industrial environments, it is crucial to implement cleaning and disinfection procedures.
 The safety of food products depends on the effectiveness of these operations.
 Effectiveness must be measured in terms of visual, microbiological and chemical cleanliness.

-In this context, the Actia Chlean joint technological network wants to help companies make choices that improve their performances, taking into account the consequences of economic and societal changes, in order to:
+In this context, the Actia Chlean joint technological network wants to help companies improve their performances, taking into account economic and societal changes, so that they can:

 - guarantee and control food safety and quality while limiting or eliminating the use of preservatives;

-- show their capacity to limit the use of chemicals (for cleaning and disinfection, for example);
+- limit the use of chemicals (during cleaning and disinfection, for example);

-- improve their range through product diversification, which means more “small” production runs and controlling the risk of cross contamination.
+- improve their range through product diversification, which implies more “small” production runs and a need to control the risk of cross contamination.

 For this, the network’s objectives are: